ucsb-cs148/w25/_lab/lab03.md

 # Today: Retrospective

-* We'll put you in breakout groups.
+* As always, you group into teamwork.
+You know from your homework, from [the Retro entry in Topics](https://ucsb-cs148.github.io/topics/retros/) and from page 33 in the [Scrum booklet](https://ucsb-cs148.github.io/w23/hwk/h05/) how to do hold a retrospective meeting.
+Now do it.
+You get points for the deliverables listed on this page.
-* When you are finished with the Retrospective, you are free to coordinate further as a group towards your MVP, or just leave.
+* When you are finished with the Retrospective, you are free to coordinate further as a group towards your MVP.
+Help each other with pointers on technologies you are experimenting with!
-  * No need to come back to main room, unless you have questions
 * Staff will be dropping in to observe.

 # Deliverable